-Ashwire will prevent students from reserving and checking out equipment if the student has 1) an outstanding late return, or 2) unapproved fines older than 14 days or exceeding $100.
+Connect2 will prevent students from reserving and checking out equipment if the student has 1) an outstanding late return, or 2) any fines.
 These should be cleared through access (or by approving a fine) before the student attempts to reserve equipment.

 The equipment reservations for advanced fiction narrative, advanced documentary, or fiction and documentary capstones are handled by the Access and Facilities Manager, who will create the reservation in the access meeting where the shooting dates and times are approved.

 Be sure to arrive on time to the MA Check Out, or early.
 Since reservations only last for 15 minutes past the indicated time if they are not checked out, being early will ensure that you have enough time to finish checking out your reservation before it expires in the system.
 Equipment may be picked up 30 minutes before the indicated reservation time, assuming it is available.